-The commitments accepted by the Commission included that Apple and the publishers would terminate e-book agency agreements which provided for publishers - as principals - to determine consumer prices (see questions 19-22) and which included most-favoured-customer clauses (see questions 41 and 43).
-Although the Commission's investigation appears to have considered issues relating to the concept of genuine agency, the Commission's communication of 19 September 2012 initiating a consultation on the proposed commitments states that the Commission's preliminary assessment in the case 'did not seek to examine the compatibility with article 101 [...] of the agency agreements concluded by the [publishers] and Apple'.
+The commitments accepted by the Commission included that Apple and the publishers would terminate e-book agency agreements which provided for publishers - as principals - to determine consumer prices (see questions 19 to 22) and which included most-favoured-customer clauses (see questions 24 to 26).

+Although the Commission's investigation appears to have considered issues relating to the concept of genuine agency, the fact that the case was closed by the Commission accepting commitments means that there is no detailed discussion of the concept of genuine agency in an online environment.